Why we need to ditch certainty and embrace uncertainty

 Remind yourself that change is part of being human

-Look at how much you’ve changed since childhood!
+Look at how much you’ve changed since childhood.
+Change is often a very good thing!

 Write about when you’ve faced uncertainty before

-Think about a time of uncertainty you faced (e.g. changing schools/jobs, relationships, travelling).
-Describe it in vivid detail and then write out what you learned from the experience.
-This helps build emotional resilience because you are calling to mind your ability to cope with uncertainty.
+Think about a time of uncertainty you faced recently (e.g. changing schools/jobs, a new relationship, travelling somewhere different).
+Remember it in vivid detail, then write down what you learned from the experience.
+This builds emotional resilience as you call to mind your ability to cope with uncertainty.

 Be prepared for emotions to surface